 When the Census Bureau tallies grandparents who live in households with grandchildren, Hawaii consistently tops the list, When asked whether they are the primary caregivers for those grandchildren, Hawaiian grandparents drop considerably in rank.

 So while there are many multigenerational households in Hawaii, responsibility for children is still shared by many rather than falling primarily to the grandparents.

 Clashes With Modern Culture

-In addition, Hawaiians may be resistant to formal early education programs, feeling that this is a time for family members to teach children.
+In a related issue, Hawaiians may be resistant to formal early education programs, feeling that this is a time for family members to teach children.
 Specifically, they may prefer for young children to spend time with their grandparents.